codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

     .. literalinclude:: common_functions/007.php

+.. php:function:: request()

+    :returns:    The shared Request object.
+    :rtype:    IncomingRequest|CLIRequest

+    .. versionadded:: 4.3.0

+    This function is a wrapper for ``Services::request()``.

+.. php:function:: response()

+    :returns:    The shared Response object.
+    :rtype:    Response

+    .. versionadded:: 4.3.0

+    This function is a wrapper for ``Services::response()``.

 .. php:function:: route_to($method[, ...$params])

     :param   string  $method: The named route alias, or name of the controller/method to match.